Oregon Health Plan Members

 - Email: ohsuhshrs@ohsu.edu

-What is a Traditional Health Worker?
+Connect with a Traditional Health Worker

 A Traditional Health Worker is trained to walk alongside you in your health care journey.
 They may share similar life experiences, language and/or ethnicity with you.
 They can help you with questions, connect you with services and find a provider.